Things to do in Paris

 • The dome of Les Invalides was designed by Jules Hardouin-Mansart, who also designed the Palace of Versailles.

-• The French national flag is raised and lowered from the top of the dome of Les Invalides every day at 8 am and sunset, respectively.
+• The French national flag is raised at 8am and lowered from the top of the dome of Les Invalides during sunset on a daily basis.

 • The building is home to several museums, including the Army Museum, which houses one of the world's largest collections of military artifacts.